aws-samples/multi-channel-customer-engagement/deployment-guide/01_AmazonConnect/README.md

 ### Step 1.
 Import the Contact Flow

-Log in to your contact center using your access URL (https://domain.awsapps.com/connect/login).
+Log in to your contact center using your access URL, provided by Amazon Connect (https://{your-domain}.awsapps.com/connect/login) and login with the credentials created previosly, or you can just click into Get Started Button.

-1. Choose Routing, Contact Flows.
+1. In the left-hand menu, choose **Routing**, **Contact Flows**.

 ![connect](./images/image%20(11).png)